smallhadroncollider/taskell/roadmap.md

 - Add GitHub Project support
 - Refactor IO.Taskell
     > Avoid repeating basically the same code for Trello and GitHub fetching
+- Add ability to list GitHub projects
+    > Give an organisation or username and repo, list the possible projects to fetch - avoid having to look up the project ID manually first